 By waiting, you could be risking more than mild discomfort.
 Once allergy symptoms start, you might need more heavy-duty medicine to get them under control.
 In some people, allergy symptoms quickly turn into allergic sinusitis and more serious problems.
 That requires even more intensive treatment.

 So the key to getting through the allergy season is to have a good defense.
-By arming yourself with medicine before the trees unleash their pollen -- or before you go visit your sister and her five cats -- you can save yourself a lot of suffering.
+By arming yourself with medicine before the trees unleash their pollen -- or before you go visit your sister and their five cats -- you can save yourself a lot of suffering.
 How does allergy pretreatment work?
 Here are the answers.

 Understanding Allergy Symptoms